WordPress/gutenberg/packages/components/src/focal-point-picker/README.md

 # Focal Point Picker

-Focal Point Picker is a component which creates a UI for identifying the most visually important point on an image, which can be used to ensure that the image is cropped appropriately.
-The component is useful for background images which may be cropped in undesirable ways on small and irregular viewports.
-The selected point is returned as an object containing `x` and `y` values between 0-1, which can be converted to percentages and applied as the image container's `background-position` attribute.
+Focal Point Picker is a component which creates a UI for identifying the most important visual point of an image.
+This component addresses a specific problem: with large background images it is common to see undesirable crops, especially when viewing on smaller viewports such as mobile phones.
+This component allows the selection of the point with the most important visual information and returns it as a pair of numbers between 0 and 1.
+This value can be easily converted into the CSS `background-position` attribute, and will ensure that the focal point is never cropped out, regardless of viewport.

+Example focal point picker value: `{ x: 0.5, y: 0.1 }`
+Corresponding CSS: `background-position: 50% 10%;`

 ## Usage